Book a Free Consultation

 Several circumstances have been recognised by the court as sufficient to allow a divorce to proceed:

 • The respondent’s whereabouts are unknown, and they have not paid child maintenance or been personally served.
+In such situations, delaying the divorce indefinitely may serve no practical purpose and may unfairly prejudice the applicant.

 • The provision should not be used to frustrate a broken marriage.
 For example, in Murphy and Murphy (1977) FLC, the wife moved interstate with the child, and the husband, who was unemployed, could not pay maintenance.
 The court allowed the divorce to proceed despite the lack of proper arrangements for the child.